mattwelter/farcaster-user-stats/README.md

 ## Getting Started

+First, get access to [Neynar](https://neynar.xyz/) API and request access to their DB.

+Create a `.env` file and copy the content from `example.env.local` into your new `.env` file.
+Fill out all fields in your `.env` file with the API and DB information from your Neynar account.

-First, run the development server:
+Now, run the development server:

 ```bash
 npm run dev